amalagaura/camunda-workflow/README.md

 #### Tasks
 Fetch tasks and queue with ActiveJob

-This runs as an infinite loop with long polling to fetch tasks, queue, and run them.
-Topic is the process definition key as show in the screenshot example from the Camunda Modeler.
+The poller will run as an infinite loop with long polling to fetch tasks, queue, and run them.
+Topic is the process definition key, as show in the screenshot example from the Camunda Modeler.
 ```ruby
   Camunda::Poller.fetch_and_execute %w[Topic]
 ```
-Below will run the poller to fetch, lock and run a task for the example process definition located in the `starting a process` documentation.
+Below will run the poller to fetch, lock, and run a task for the example process definition located in the `starting a process` documentation.

 ```ruby